mdworwa/CSC350-Graphics/README.md

 # CSC350-Graphics
-This is a semester-long project that my partner and worked on in my Graphics course at DePauw University.
+This is a semester-long project that my partner and I worked on in my Graphics course at DePauw University.

 PROJECT TITLE: CSC350 Project